 This October marks my 20th year practicing law.
 That’s certainly a milestone and reason for celebration, which is why I would love to celebrate with you at the open house I’m hosting this month.

-This particular work anniversary has prompted me to think about all the experience I’ve gained and relationships I’ve developed over the last 20 years.
+This particular work anniversary has prompted me to think about all the experience I’ve gained and the relationships I’ve developed over the last 20 years.
 My passion is to help families and small business owners; I’m thankful to have a practice where I can do that every day.
 I love to teach people about their options and empower them to make the best decisions for their lives.

 Although my independent practice has only been open since 2014, I am by no means new to the practice of law.
 I worked for other law firms and businesses for 18 years before taking the leap to open my own office more than two years ago.